How to Think About Building AI Agents in Your Organisation

 With all the noise, it's easy to feel like you're behind.
 Especially if your organisation is early in its AI journey, it can be tempting to jump straight into the deep end and start asking: "What kind of agent should we build?"

-But here's the reality: Generative AI isn’t magic.
-It’s incredibly powerful, but it still needs to be thoughtfully applied.
+But here's the reality: Generative AI isn't magic.
+It's powerful, but it still needs to be thoughtfully applied.
 And jumping straight into building complex AI agents without the foundational experience or understanding can lead to wasted effort, missed opportunities, and probably some element of risk.

-So Where Should You Start?
+So Where Do You Start?

 Here's a helpful progression I often recommend: